How to Pick NFL Upsets

 We typically think of an upset as a smaller team beating a bigger team, but really when it comes to betting an upset is simply when the less likely outcome happens.
 This means there are all kinds of ways to bet on upsets beyond the most common win-lose bets.

 For example, say the Chiefs are playing the Ravens.
 Both are in a good run of form and have been scoring tons of points recently.
 The Chiefs are favorites and the bookmakers are predicting a high scoring game.
 Now, maybe you think the Chiefs will win, but you disagree that there are going to be a lot of points.
-Despite their recent high-scoring games, both offences look tired and both defensive units look solid.
+Despite their recent high-scoring games, both offenses look tired and both defensive units look solid.

 In this case, you can look for a prop bet that reflects your prediction, say that both teams will score less than 14 points.
 If the Chiefs run out 13-7 winners you can win a lot of money, even though the favorite still won the game.
-The upset in this case was that the game was so low scoring compared to expectations.
+The upset, in this case, was that the game was so low scoring compared to expectations.

 We will look at upsets for different types of bets in the next section.
 Just be aware that identifying an upset does not necessarily mean you need to predict that the underdog will win the game.
 There are all kinds of ways to exploit upsets, and looking beyond straightforward win-lose bets is an important tactic.

 New Users Only.
 Min. $5 Deposit.
 Eligibility restrictions apply.
 See DraftKings.com for details.

 - Win even if you don't finish 1st